 Rule 6: Let your emotions guide but not define you

 These are two different things.
 It's natural to experience negative feelings like jealousy, pain, and anger.
 When this happens, you have a couple of options.
 You can bury them in your subconsciousness or get totally consumed by them.
 It’s advisable to avoid both of them.

 A better option is to watch out for any strong emotions you experience.
 Then try to figure out what the emotion is attempting to teach you.
 For example, do you make big changes to your situation in life or become a more peaceful person?
 Keep in mind, this is different from the emotion defining you.

 A big part of the process is learning to "listen" to your emotions.
 You can do that through methods like meditation.
 This helps you to stay calm and grounded.
 In fact, it can even result in a healthier life.
 Don't let emotions take over your life.
 It can affect your stomach, heart, thoughts, etc.

-Research shows that to go through life successful, you must be able to name and describe your emotions you experience.
+Research shows that to go through life successfully, you must be able to name and describe the emotions you experience.
 This is basically why you need to develop your emotional self-awareness.
 When you correctly understand emotions, you can respond to your situations in ways that maintain harmony in the world.

 Rule 7: The past doesn't define your future happiness

 It doesn't help to focus on the past if you want to be successful or happy.
 The past is the past.
 We can certainly learn from it, but it doesn't define what we're capable of.
 This can involve various areas of our lives including work, sports, relationships, etc.